Vinoth-Vadivel/IT-Cost-analysis/README.md

 **📈 Purpose:**

-To help organizations understand and optimize their IT budget by identifying key cost drivers, high-spend vendors, and regional spending patterns
+To help organizations understand and optimize their IT budget by identifying key cost drivers, high-spend vendors, and regional spending patterns.